Estimate access to bus stops

 The Add layer pane appears.

-The Add layer pane
+Add layer pane

 3. In the search box, type MyCiti Bus Stops.

-Search for MyCiti Bus Stops.
+Search for MyCiti Bus Stops

 The City of Cape Town's dataset for bus stops, Integrated rapid transit (IRT) system MyCiTi Bus Stops, appears.